Baboo7/strapi-plugin-import-export-entries/README.md

 ### Import

 - Import data directly from the Content Manager
-- Read data from CSV and JSON file or from typing raw text
+- Import data from CSV and JSON file or from typing raw text according to user permissions
 - Import contents to collection type (NOT single type yet)

 ### Export

 - Export data directly from the Content Manager
-- Export CSV and JSON contents
+- Export CSV and JSON contents according to user permissions
 - Download files or copy exported data to clipboard

 ## Author